Search

 5. Accommodation for the Archive Collections

-5.1 CA aims to fulfil the requirements of PD 5454 Guide for the storage and exhibition of archival materials.
+5.1 CA aims to fulfil the requirements of BS4971:2017 Conservation and care of archive and library collections.

 5.3 The collections are stored, according to their physical nature and condition, on mobile and static steel shelving and in map cabinets.